 If you would like some help with understanding your test results, speak to your doctor or the nurses where you get your hepatitis care.
-Your local hepatitis council will also be able to help you with more detailed information on hepatitis C tests.
-Contact information for hepatitis councils is available at www.hepatitisaustralia.com .
+Your local hepatitis organisation will also be able to help you with more detailed information on hepatitis C tests.
+Contact information for hepatitis organisations is available at www.hepatitisaustralia.com .

 Acknowledgements: Information contained in the material was reviewed by the HFA Hepatitis C Advisory Group and HFA Hepatitis Awareness Week Working Group.
 Special thanks to Dr Stuart Roberts and Penny McCarthy, The Alfred and Robert Lamberth, Haemophilia Foundation Queensland for their input.

 Important note: This fact sheet was developed by Haemophilia Foundation Australia for education and information purposes only and does not replace advice from a treating health professional.
 Always see your health care provider for assessment and advice about your individual health before taking action or relying on published information.